 Key Messages from the September 2017 Global Price Watch (reporting on August 2017 prices):

-In West Africa, regional staple food production during the 2016/17 marketing year was well above average.
-International rice and wheat imports along with institutional subsidized sales continue to support regional market supplies.
+- In West Africa, regional staple food production during the 2016/17 marketing year was well above average.
+International rice and wheat imports along with institutional subsidized sales continue to support market supplies.
 Prices stabilized or began declining after reaching their highest levels of the marketing year in July.
 Pastoral conditions improved, due to adequate pasture and water availability.
-Current market anomalies remain concentrated in the eastern marketing basin, including but not limited to: conflict-related market disruptions in the Lake Chad basin, localized above-average grain deficits in Niger, and the impacts of the continued depreciation of the Naira.
+Current market anomalies remain concentrated in the eastern marketing basin, including but not limited to: conflict-related market disruptions in the Lake Chad basin, localized above-average grain deficits in Niger, trade disruptions related to the depreciation of the Naira and various government measures.